rpm-software-management/dnf-plugins-extras/doc/repoclosure.rst

     Specify repo ids to check, can be specified multiple times (default is all enabled).

 ``--newest``
-    Check only the newest packages in the repos
+    Check only the newest packages in the repos.

 ``--pkg <pkg``
     Check closure for this package only.